Skip to main contentSkip to main navigationSkip to footer content

 Application Quicklinks:

 Ready to apply to transfer?
 The SCC Transfer Center is here to help.
-Below, you will
+Below, you will find guidance on the transfer application process.
+However, we also have multiple services including workshops, one-on-one appointments, and application labs where you can get assistance with your applications!

-California State University campuses use the Cal State Apply application.
+Apply to CSUs via the Cal State Apply application.

 • Fall Transfer: October 1 November 30